TEST-VERSION - FAQ Abraxas

 The date of registration applies when penalties are calculated.
 If a vehicle is registered in Switzerland for the first time between 1 January and 31 December of a given reference year, any penalties that apply must be paid for that year.

-For small-scale importers, it is the date of the invoice issued by the Federal Roads Office (FEDRO) that applies when calculating penalties.
+For small importers, the date of the invoice issued by the SFOE applies when any penalties due are calculated.

-There is no direct bonus as such, but large-scale importers can offset cars with CO2 emissions above the fleet-specific target value against those with CO2 emissions below this value.
+There is no direct bonus as such, but large importers can offset cars with carbon emissions above the fleet-specific target value against those with emissions below this value.

-If small-scale importers join forces to form an emissions pool, they can benefit from the same offsetting options as large-scale importers.
+If a number of small importers join together to form an emissions pool, they have the same offsetting benefits as large importers.

-Private and small-scale importers may obtain a bonus for an efficient vehicle by assigning the vehicle to a large-scale importer.
+Private and small importers may receive a bonus for an efficient vehicle by assigning it to a large importer.

-What is meant by 'assignment of an imported passenger car'?
-How can a vehicle be assigned?
+What is 'assignment of an imported LCV'?
+How can a vehicle be assigned to another importer?

 Link: